apioo/fusio/doc/installation.rst

 Configuration
 -------------

+You can either manually install Fusio with the steps below or you can also use the browser based installer at ``public/install.php``.
+Note because of security reasons it is highly recommended to remove the installer script after the installation.

 * **Adjust the configuration file**

   Open the file ``.env`` in the Fusio directory and change the key ``FUSIO_URL``